The nation’s only preparedness summit dedicated to advancing the

 - Hands-On GIS Training Modules focused on web GIS skills for local disaster readiness and response.

-- Master Class on Creating Impact to gain wisdom and insight from leaders in public safety who have successfully instituted change, moving their agencies and communities to higher levels of resilience and preparedness by applying advanced technology.
+- Master Class on Creating Change & Impact to gain wisdom and insight from leaders in public safety who have successfully instituted change, moving their agencies and communities to higher levels of resilience and preparedness by applying advanced technology.

 - National Roundtable on Emerging Technology to learn about the latest in location-based technology and to determine the highest priority unmet needs and requirements.